-Step 8 Click Next button to enter the HDD Management window, shown in Figure 2-20.
+Step 8 Click Next button after you configured the network parameters, which takes you to the HDD Management window, shown in Figure 2-22.

-Figure 2-20 HDD Management
+Figure 2-22 HDD Management

-Step 9 To initialize the HDD, click the Init button.
-Initialization removes all the data saved in the HDD.

-Step 10 Click Next button.
-You enter the Adding IP Camera interface.

-Step 11 Click Search to search the online IP Camera and the Security status shows whether it is active or inactive.
+- Step 9 To initialize the HDD, click the Init button.
+Initialization removes all the data saved in the HDD. - Step 10 Click Next button.
+You enter the Adding IP Camera interface. - Step 11 Click Search to search the online IP Camera and the Security status shows whether it is active or inactive.
 Before adding the camera, make sure the IP camera to be added is in active status.